When a defective tire causes an accident, the injury victims may have a personal injury claim against the

 If someone is killed in a car accident caused by a faulty tire, the family members may be able to file a wrongful death lawsuit in California for compensation and to hold the tire company responsible for their actions.

 A traffic accident may also be caused by another driver who knew he or she was driving on a faulty tire.
 In this case, the injured driver, passenger, or pedestrian may be able to file a personal injury lawsuit against the negligent driver for damages.

-In a defective tire lawsuit, the injured plaintiff can seek damages for the losses associated with the accident.
+In a defective tire case, the injured plaintiff can seek damages for the losses associated with the accident.
 Compensatory damages in a personal injury lawsuit are intended to put the plaintiff in a similar position they would have been but for the accident.

 Compensatory damages are generally divided up as “economic” and “non-economic” damages.
 Economic damages generally have a determinable dollar value.
 Non-economic damages may be more difficult to calculate but are based on other losses suffered as a result of the accident.

 Economic and non-economic compensatory damages in a tire defect lawsuit may include: